-* The end scene, where most of the boys literally jump on desks shouting "Oh captain, my captain!" in defiance to the school's tryanny.
-This includes who's leading the show, and Robin William's line "Thank you, boys."
+* The end scene, where most of the boys literally jump on desks shouting "Oh captain, my captain!" in defiance to the school's tyranny.
+This includes Todd being the first one to do so and Robin William's line "Thank you, boys."

 * "Damn it Neil.
 The name's Nuwanda."
 Proving that despite his recklessness and frequent arrogance, Charlie is actually very loyal to his friends and isn't about to rat them out to save his reputation.

-** Charlie gets another one when he [[spoiler: punches Cameron, who had turned on both the society and Mr Keating in order to stay on the school's good side and save himself.
-Despite the subsequent reminder that doing so probably destroyed all Charlie's chances of not getting expelled, it was still incredibly satisfying]].
+* Charlie gets another one when he punches Cameron, who had turned on both the society and Mr Keating in order to stay on the school's good side and save himself.
+Despite the subsequent reminder that doing so probably destroyed all Charlie's chances of not getting expelled, it was still incredibly satisfying.